Louis Schlesinger

 Louis Schlesinger is a Professor of Psychology at John Jay College of Criminal Justice at the City University of New York (CUNY).
 Schlesinger's areas of research focus on Forensic Psychology; focusing on extraordinary crimes including but not limited to serial and non-serial murder, rape, homicide, mass murder, and crime scene behavior.
 Schlesinger has written numerous books and journal articles.
 He has also participated in a number of podcasts, documentaries, and TV shows to discuss his work.
-Throughout his career, Schlesinger has been received the New Jersey Psychological Association Psychologist of the Year award, the Karl F. Heiser Presidential Award, and the Distinguished Researcher Award.
+Across his career, Schlesinger has been the recipient of the New Jersey Psychological Association Psychologist of the Year award, the Karl F. Heiser Presidential Award, and the Distinguished Researcher Award.

 Career

 Louis Schlesinger received his PhD in 1975 through The New School of Social Research in New York.
 He began working with sex offenders at the New Jersey State Forensic Facility for adult services and treatment after being appointed as a member and eventual chair member of the Special Classification Review Board.
 In 2001, Schlesinger served as a member of a Senate Task Force that re-wrote Megan's Law.
 Currently, Schlesinger is a Professor of Psychology at John Jay College of Criminal Justice at the City University of New York (CUNY) and is working with the Federal Bureau of Investigation's (FBI) Behavioral Analysis Unit (BAU) in a joint research project to study sexual and serial murder.